GitHub Repo GitHub Docs pypi package Downloads tutorial

 xcode-select --install

-To install arcjetCV for development purposes, follow these steps:
+To install arcjetCV for development, follow these steps:

 1. Install git-lfs: